Queueing Network Controls via Deep Reinforcement Learning: Reinforcement learning approach for queueing network control

 \subsection{Positive recurrence and $\V$-uniform ergodicity}

 As discussed in Section~\ref{sec:MQN}, operating under a fixed randomized stationary control policy, the dynamics of a stochastic processing network is a DTMC.
 We restrict policies so that the resulting DTMCs are irreducible and aperiodic.
 Such a DTMC does not always have a stationary distribution.
 When the DTMC does not have a stationary distribution, the performance of the control policy is necessarily poor, leading to an infinite long-run average cost.
 It is well known that an irreducible DTMC has a unique stationary distribution if and only if it is positive recurrent.
 Hereafter, when the DTMC is positive recurrent, we call the corresponding control policy \emph{stable}.
-Otherwise, we call it \emph{unstable.} Clearly, a good RL algorithm should keep each policy in the iteration \emph{stable}.
+Otherwise, we call it \emph{unstable.}

-A sufficient condition for an irreducible DTMC positive recurrent is the Foster-Lyapunov drift condition.
+A sufficient condition for an irreducible DTMC to be positive recurrent is the Foster-Lyapunov drift condition.
 The drift condition (\ref{eq:drift}) in the following lemma is stronger than the classical Foster-Lyapunov drift condition.
 For a proof of the lemma, see Theorem 11.3.4 and Theorem 14.3.7 in \cite{Meyn2009}.

 \begin{lemma} Consider an irreducible Markov chain on a countable state space $\X$ with a transition matrix $P$ on $\X\times \X$.
 Assume there exists a vector $\V:\X\rightarrow [1, \infty)$ such that the following drift condition holds for some constants $b\in (0,1)$ and $d\geq0$, and a finite subset $C\subset \X$: